mohammedaliyy/weather-app/README.md

 ## API Key

-This app uses the OpenWeathermap API to fetch current weather information.
-You will need to obtain an API key from [OpenWeathermap](https://openweathermap.org/) and replace the placeholder text in the `script.js` file with your own API key.
+This app uses the OpenWeatherMap API to fetch current weather information.
+You will need to obtain an API key from [OpenWeatherMap](https://openweathermap.org/) and replace the placeholder text in the `script.js` file with your own API key.

 ```javascript
 const API_KEY = 'YOUR_API_KEY_HERE';